AI Screenr

 Does automated candidate screening replace recruiters entirely?

-How does automated scoring compare to recruiter free-text notes?
+How does automated scoring compare to free-text recruiter notes?

-Automate screening and reclaim your week
+Automate screening and free up your week

 Start with 3 free interviews — no credit card required.